gongze/Invadopodia_oscillation/README.md

 # Invadopodia_oscillation
-This repository includes the invadopodia data and the Matlab code for invadopodia paper
+This repository includes the invadopodia data and the Matlab code for invadopodia paper, please cite the paper when the data and code are used.

     Invadopodia_plasticity&treatments.xlsx ---> The measured invadopodia length with time for different plasticity levels and treatments
     Invadopodia_stiffness.xlsx ---> The measured invadopodia length with time for different stiffness